Babouk: Plot summary

 Babouk is a slave renowned by many tribes for his excellent storytelling abilities.
 He is captured by the French and taken to Saint Domingue to work on the sugar cane fields.
 Unaware of the reasons for his capture and hoping to be reunited with his lost love Niati, Babouk escapes his slave compound and wanders into the forest, only to meet some indigenous Americans.
 He is soon captured by a group of runaway slaves who had agreed to turn in other runaways on the condition that they are allowed their freedom and returned to the compound, where his ear is cut off.
 Such a traumatic experience forces him to remain absolutely silent for several years, doing his labor without complaint but also without much energy.
-He eventually can maintain his silence no longer, and he re-establishes himself as a great storyteller.
+Eventually, he can no longer maintain his silence, and he re-establishes himself as a great storyteller.
 Unhappy with the way the slave masters treat him (although they claim otherwise), Babouk becomes the figurehead for a group of slaves that intend to revolt against their masters.
 Babouk and his group are initially successful in their endeavors, but are eventually held back by the might of the French military.
 Babouk's arm is severed after he tries to stop a cannon from firing by sticking his hand into it; he is then beheaded and his head is put on a pike as a warning to other slaves who might try to draw inspiration from Babouk.
 The novel ends with an impassioned statement from Endore that warns of the inevitability of a race war as the result of the white man's transgressions.